Things You Can Do To Remove Them

 Sticky traps are an excellent way to measure the progress.
 Place them along the edges of shelves or walls where roaches have been active.
 The traps will show where the roaches are still active.

 There are occasionally ads that promote devices to repel roaches.
 There are a variety of these machines on the market.
 Unfortunately, there is not much evidence that they are effective.

 This type of program requires patience and a lot of follow-up.
 Because of that, many people ask a pest control professional to do the baiting, the dust application, and the monitoring parts of the program.

 For a solution that will last a long time, many people are turning to Integrated Pest Management.
 (Many people use the initials – IPM.)
 It’s a method that combines several techniques to eliminate cockroach problems and to prevent problems from developing.

 Insecticide can be used as a barrier.
-Apply a liquid insecticide to the foundation outside.
-Because of rain and sun, the barrier will have to be re-applied periodically.
+You can apply a liquid insecticide to the foundation outside, but because of rain and sun, the barrier will have to be re-applied periodically.
 Many people prefer to get a pest control professional to make these applications.